chaovven/chaovven.github.io/_pages/about.md

 ---

 <!-- ====== -->
 My name is Chao Wen (文 超).
 I'm currently a PhD student at [Max Planck Institute for Software Systems (MPI-SWS)](https://www.mpi-sws.org/), supervised by [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).

-I received M.Sc. in the College of Computer Science and Technology from Nanjing University of Aeronautics and Astronautics, China.
-My advisor was Prof. [Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
-After receiving my M.Sc, I worked as an algorithm engineer at Lazada, Alibaba Group from June 2021 to July 2022.
+I received M.Sc. in the College of Computer Science and Technology from Nanjing University of Aeronautics and Astronautics, China, advised by Prof. [Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/).
+Then I worked as an algorithm engineer at Lazada, Alibaba Group from June 2021 to July 2022.

-My research interests include reinforcement learning (RL) and multi-agent systems and AI for programming education.
+My research interests include reinforcement learning (RL), multi-agent systems and AI for programming education.